K-PaaS/application-platform-guide-eng/architecture/portal/container_type.md

 ## System Configuration Diagram
 The Container Type AP Portal is composed of two parts: Portal Infra and Portal APP.
-Portal Infra is deployed by BOSH, and Portal APP is deployed by PaaS-TA AP.
+Portal Infra is deployed by BOSH, and Portal APP is deployed by K-PaaS AP.
 The configuration and specification of Portal Infra and Portal APP are as follows.
 <br>